convox/docs/docs/console/integrations.md

 ---
 title: "Integrations"
+description: "Connect Convox Console with GitHub, GitLab, and Slack for source control triggers and event notifications."
 ---

+# Integrations

 Convox Console can integrate with GitLab and GitHub to capture source code management events and with Slack for notifications.